DilwarS/DilwarS/README.md

 - 👋 Hi, I’m @DilwarS
 - 👀 I’m interested in IoT and SDN
-- 🌱 I’m currently learning SDN, Cloud Computing, IoT
+- 🌱 I’m currently working in SDN, Cloud Computing and IoT

 <!---
 DilwarS/DilwarS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.